 Click here for a map of all of the Trail Count locations.
 Use the form below to register for the day(s) and time(s) you would like to volunteer.

 Training materials and specific count locations will be sent following registration.
 YOU MUST RETURN COMPLETED FORMS TO VOLUNTEER.
 Please contact Heather Barrar at [email protected] with any question or concerns you might have.

 A note on COVID-19: Trail Counts are an outdoor, solo volunteering activity that is in alignment with COVID-19 safety precautions.
 We believe that trail counts can provide valuable information about the impacts of the pandemic and allow for continuity of long-term data collection.
 That being said, please do not volunteer if you feel unwell, if you are self-quarantining for any reason, or if you feel unsafe participating.
-If you do volunteer, please be sure to abide by the 6 foot distancing recommendations, wear a mask and consider brining your own seating.
+If you do volunteer, please be sure to abide by the 6 foot distancing recommendations, wear a mask (if reccomended for your vaccination status) and bring your own seating.

 || Heather Barrar